Graduate Studies in Plant Biology - PhD

 Immediately following the examination,the Chair of the Exam Committeewill communicate all comments and concerns to the candidate, and will also transmit, in writing, the results of the Examination and all recommendations of the Committee (“Pass”, “Conditional Pass”, or “Fail”) to the GPD.

 Students must assemble a Dissertation Committee prior to their defense of their research proposal in the fourth semester of study.
 The committee will consist of the Research Advisor, who will serve as the chair for the committee, plus three additional members.
 Two of the additional members must be faculty in the PB Program, while the third member must be outside of the PB Program.
-This outside member may be a graduate faculty member in another program, or an expert from outside the University of Massachusetts, Amherst.
+This outside member may be a graduate faculty member in another program or from a different department than the committee chair.
 The names of the committee members must be submitted to the PB office and subsequently approved by the Graduate Operations Committee and the Graduate School.
 It is the responsibility of the Dissertation Committee to monitor the student's research and progress toward the Ph.D. degree.
 The Dissertation Committee shall meet with the student at least once per year to discuss the course of the research and will file a brief report with the GPD as appropriate.
 It is the responsibility of the student to arrange these annual meetings.

 A student is required to present a Dissertation Prospectus to his/her Dissertation Committee and receive approval of its contents by the end of the sixth semester of study.
 The prospectus must be submitted to the Graduate School at least seven months prior to the date of the Final Doctoral Oral Examination.
 It must be accompanied by a cover sheet signed by each member of the Dissertation Committee.
 A copy of the prospectus must be placed in the student’s file in the PB office.

 Final Doctoral Oral Examination (Dissertation Defense)